Kevin-Luk-Hub/CDE-website/README.md

 # CDE-website

-Example website made for University of Virginia's CDE Circle Project
+Example website made for University of Virginia's Center of Diversity in Engineering Circle Project.